vivo1310/vivo1310/README.md

 ## 💫 About Me:

 Hi there!
-I'm Vi Vo, a friendly and passionate Frontend Engineer with a keen interest in creating accessible and inclusive user experiences.
+I'm Vi Vo, a friendly and passionate Software Engineer with a keen interest in creating accessible and inclusive user experiences.
 I specialize in JavaScript and React JS leveraging my skills to craft beautiful and functional frontend applications.
 I believe that technology should be accessible to all, and I'm dedicated to ensuring that my code meets the highest standards of usability and inclusivity.
 Let's connect and make the web a better place for everyone! 🌐

 ## 🌐 Socials: